walles/ttt/README.md

 * Make an icon
 * Add sound effects.
 Steal from Numbervaders perhaps?
-* Replace the 1/10 thing during the game with a progress bar
 * Make the start screen look better when displaying stats
-* Enable picking which multiplication tables to test
 * Enable choosing between multiplication, division and both
-* Enable setting the number of questions
 * Avoid doing the same question twice.
 Might be hard with 10 questions and one multiplication table, let's just do our best!
 * Collect high scores